 - Are you using the right risk reference data? if you are at a small bank in Canada, your risk profile is going to be very different than if you are a tier-one financial institution on Wall Street.
 Therefore, the sanctions lists that you have to comply with may be different as well.

 - Are you reviewing narrative sanctions?
 Narrative sanctions are those sanctions where the administering body does not only list specific individuals or entities but lists of criteria that are required for inclusion.
 These non-listed entities are a challenge for financial institutions, as there is no finite sanction list to follow yet still they must ensure that they do not transact with them.

 - Are you using law enforcement and adverse media data?
-You want to ensure that you are screening records for relevant risk against lists from local, national and international law enforcement agencies, like Interpol, Europol and the FBI, for FATF predicate offences.
+You want to ensure that you are screening records for relevant risk against lists from local, national and international law enforcement agencies, like Interpol, Europol and the FBI, for FATF predicate offenses.
 Adverse media or negative news is unfavorable information found across a wide variety of news sources, blogs, social media feeds and more.
-Like law enforcement data, you are looking for involvement in FATF predicate offences.
+Like law enforcement data, you are looking for involvement in FATF predicate offenses.

 - How do you manage PEPs and State-Owned Entities?
 For Politically Exposed Persons (PEPs) data, some institutions will get this from the actual sources while others will get this from risk reference data.
 Either way, your institution needs to have a policy around how to handle entities that are tagged as PEPs.
 You also need a process for identifying and handling state-owned entities.
 Whether that is from a data source or looking up ownership records, you need to make sure that you are identifying state-owned entities and any entity that owns at least 25 percent (or any state ownership, depending on the jurisdiction).

 - Have you configured your screening software to take a risk-based approach to screening?
 From date of birth information to address information, there are many factors that can be used to identify potential sanction matches.
-Has your software been optimized to catch the high-risk individuals?
+Has your software been optimized to catch high-risk individuals?